 If you use an API, the GCLID parameter can also send more information from each click to the Click Performance report of the Google Ads API.

-Auto-tagging is turned off by default.
-You can check whether auto-tagging is on, as well as turn it on or off, by going to your account settings.
+Auto-tagging is turned on by default for new accounts.
+You can check whether auto-tagging is on, as well as turn auto-tagging off, by going to your account settings.

-- Click Account settings from the drop-down menu.
+- Select Account settings from the options available.

-- Under the 'Account settings' menu, click Auto-tagging.
+- Under the 'Account settings' menu, select the Auto-tagging drop-down.